Where We Work

 Capacity Building

-Regular training on health, nutrition, WASH, food security and protection issues is a central component of International Medical Corps programming in Yemen, to ensure delivery of quality services in line with recognized standards and protocols.
-Due to the current humanitarian emergency and the severely weakened government healthcare system, we focus on improving healthcare staff members’ knowledge and skills in services offered at the health facilities we support.
+Regular training on health, nutrition, WASH, food security and protection issues is a central component of our programming in Yemen.
+Training ensures the delivery of quality services in line with recognized standards and protocols while improving knowledge and skills, helping to sustain the beneficial effects of interventions.

 Blog Series: Inside Yemen's Tragedy